Catherine M. Tucker

 Topical Interests: Ecological Anthropology, Political Ecology, Community Forestry, Collective Action, Common Property, Economic Development, Human Dimensions of Global Environmental Change, Latin America

-Coffee farmers' adaptations to market volatility and environmental change in western Honduras : Export coffee production represents a major component in the Honduran economy, and influences forest transformation trends.
+- Coffee farmers' adaptations to market volatility and environmental change in Central America and Mexico: Export coffee production represents a major economic activity for Mexico and Central American countries, and influences forest transformation trends.
 Changes in world coffee markets and price volatility are posing a challenge for coffee growers' livelihoods.
-Moreover, coffee plantations are making incursions into important watersheds and high biodiversity forests.
-These processes occur in a context of climate change that is disrupting traditional expectations of weather patterns.
+Moreover, coffee plantations continue to make incursions into fragile watersheds and high biodiversity forests.
+These processes occur in a context of climate change that is disrupting weather patterns, and may be facilitating the spread of diseases and pests.
 The study aims to understand what adaptations appear to be most promising and sustainable for coffee producers and the natural environment.

-Community-based protected area management and water conservation: The potential for communities to create and manage strictly protected areas remains an understudied topic.
+- Community-based protected area management and water conservation: The potential for communities to create and manage strictly protected areas remains an understudied topic.
 I am examining the emergence and maintenance of the Montaña Campara Watershed Reserve in western Honduras.
-The reserve was created by three adjacent municipalities that share the mountain, without national government involvement.
-The municipalities and their populations created the reserve despite conditions considered unfavorable to collective action, including border disputes and ongoing tensions among the principal actors.
+The reserve was created without national government involvement by three municipalities that share the mountain.
+The municipalities and their populations established the reserve despite conditions considered unfavorable to collective action, including border disputes and ongoing tensions among stakeholders.
 The reserve has experienced reforestation since its creation, which involved the peaceful and voluntary relocation of a number of farmers who had occupied the mountain.
 Current work is evaluating the institutional, cultural, economic and political dimensions of the reserve's creation and the difficulties associated with its management.

-These projects intersect with additional interests in Fair Trade and alternative trade strategies, and the roles of food production and consumption in shaping societal processes.
-Together these areas of research inform my broad theoretical and practical interests to identify contexts that may promote more sustainable and equitable choices among individuals and societies.
+These projects intersect with broader interests in globalization, food production, and consumption practices as critical dimensions in societal and ecological processes.
+Together these areas of research inform my theoretical and practical curiosity to identify contexts and opportunities that may foster greater sustainability and equity.

 2010 Coffee Culture: Local Experiences, Global Linkages.
 Anthropology of Stuff Series.
 New York: Routledge Press.